 "I see myself as an advocate for your children and in this case I did not," said Margo Olson, director of special education for Brentwood Union School District, choking back tears.

 The district -- which has been lambasted by angry parents of special needs students for the transfer of former Loma Vista Elementary teacher Dina Holder after she kicked a 5-year-old autistic child in 2010 -- also laid out plans to overhaul its mandated reporting training and teacher complaint documentation to better address problem teachers.

 The emotionally charged special meeting was less chaotic than the last board meeting where angry parents hurled cat calls at presenters and screamed at district officials.
 On Tuesday, a group of parents announced the formation of the Community Advisory Committee for Special Education, created to advocate for special needs families and work with the district to prevent such an incident in the future.

 Tensions grew after the Times reported earlier this month how the district decided to transfer Holder to another teaching job at a different school rather than fire her after she admitted to the kicking incident.
-The district agreed to settle with the boy's family for $950,000 and remove Holder from the classroom,
+The district agreed to settle with the boy's family for $950,000 and remove Holder from the classroom, two years later.

 Halfway through Tuesday's meeting, Margaret Kruse, the assistant superintendent of human resources who determined there was not enough evidence to fire Holder after the incident, stood and apologized.

 "Your comments were like daggers in my heart," she told the audience.
 "We'll never view the same type of decision through the same lens."

 She said their decision was "technical" and "legally recommended" and vowed to change.

 She said there was a "huge gap" in the district's mandated reporting.